akshaynexus/pigeoncoin-dash/doc/benchmarking.md

 Benchmarking
 ============

-Dash Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Pigeon Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

 Running
 ---------------------
-After compiling Dash Core, the benchmarks can be run with:
+After compiling Pigeon Core, the benchmarks can be run with:
 `src/bench/bench_pigeon`

-    src/bench/bench_dash
+    src/bench/bench_pigeon

 The output will look similar to:
 ```